 36 He also told a parable to them.
 “No one puts a piece from a new garment on an old garment, or else he will tear the new, and also the piece from the new will not match the old.
 37 No one puts new wine into old wine skins, or else the new wine will burst the skins, and it will be spilled, and the skins will be destroyed.
 38 But new wine must be put into fresh wine skins, and both are preserved.
 39 No man having drunk old wine immediately desires new, for he says, ‘The old is better.’ ”

 The Lord of the Sabbath

-3 Jesus, answering them, said, “Haven’t you read what David did when he was hungry, he, and those who were with him; 4 how he entered into the house of God, and took and ate the show bread, and gave also to those who were with him, which is not lawful to eat except for the priests alone?”
+3 Jesus, answering them, said, “Have you not read what David did when he was hungry, he and those who were with him, 4 how he entered into the house of God and took and ate the show bread and gave also to those who were with him, which is not lawful to eat except for the priests alone?”
 5 He said to them, “The Son of Man is lord of the Sabbath.”

 Jesus Heals on the Sabbath

 6 It also happened on another Sabbath that he entered into the synagogue and taught.
 There was a man there, and his right hand was withered.
 7 The scribes and the Pharisees watched him, to see whether he would heal on the Sabbath, that they might find an accusation against him.
 8 But he knew their thoughts, and he said to the man who had the withered hand, “Rise up, and stand here in the midst of everyone.”
 He arose and stood.
 9 Then Jesus said to them, “I have a question: Is it lawful on the Sabbath to do good, or to do harm?
 To save a life, or to kill?”
 10 He looked around at all of them, and said to the man, “Stretch out your hand.”
 He did, and his hand was restored as sound as the other.
 11 But they were filled with rage and talked with one another about what they might do to Jesus.